Home

 • Bait – Squid or any bait suitable for rock fishing at the ocean

 • Fishing License – For adults only (a day use license is sufficient).
-Officers must visit the California Department of Fish and Wildlife website to be familiar with any and all fishing restrictions at Fort Ross State Historic Park.
+Parent Leads must visit the California Department of Fish and Wildlife website to be familiar with any and all fishing restrictions at Fort Ross State Historic Park.
 Thank you in advance!

 • Project supplies – Paint, nails or whatever supplies they need for their craft project.
-(We supply basic tools)
+This may be any combination of Wreaths, Bench, Lacquerware, Cordage or Jewelry etc

 • Trade Store Items – Any items ready for sale in the Trade Store

-• Pay packets and Company ledger – Depending on the Clerks chosen system of payment
+• Pay packets and class ledger – Depending on the Clerks chosen system of payment

 • Critter-proof containers – for any food items being sold at the Trade Store